descawed/re0box/README.md

 - scripts\re0box.asi

 ## Build
 This mod is written in Rust.
-The default target is i686-windows-pc-gnu because RE0 is a 32-bit game and I'm cross-compiling from Linux.
-I imagine the MSVC toolchain would also work but I haven't tested it.
-As long as Rust and the appropriate toolchain are installed, you should just be able to do a `cargo build`.
+RE0 is a 32-bit game, so you'll need a 32-bit target installed.
+Either i686-pc-windows-gnu or i686-pc-windows-msvc will work.
+As long as Rust and an appropriate target are installed, you should just be able to do `cargo build --target=<target>`.
 The mod is currently distributed as an ASI plugin using [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) as the loader.
 This helps ensure compatibility with other DLL-based mods.
 Just rename re0box.dll to re0box.asi and put it in the scripts folder.

 Aside from the DLL itself, we also have to edit the game's message files so typewriters prompt to use the box.
 These are found in nativePC\arc\message.
 There's one file for each language the game supports, named in the format